ZentaChain/ZentaDocs/README.md

 ## Zentachain Documentation

-This documentation is about Zentachain, Zentameshnet, Zentalk, Zenta Blockchain and hosting Zentanodes or Staking on the Zentanetwork.
+This documentation is about Zentachain, Zentameshnet, Zentalk, Zentanetwork and hosting Zentanodes or Staking on the Zentanetwork.

 #### [Zentachain Docs](http://docs.zentachain.io)